Alex Kroes: AZ

 On 1 December 2022, Kroes joined AZ as director of International Football Strategy.
 There, together with Robert Eenhoorn (general manager) and Max Huiberts (director of football affairs), he formed the board and ran the strategy and day-to-day management of the Alkmaar-based club.
 One of Kroes' main areas of focus was to further exploit AZ's football expertise at home and abroad.
 His contract with AZ expired 1 September 2023.

 Ajax

-On 2 August 2023, Ajax announced its intention to appoint Kroes as the club's CEO and chairman of the board, succeeding Edwin van der Sar.
+On 2 August 2023, Ajax announced its intention to appoint Kroes as the club’s Chief Executive Officer and Chairman of the Management Board, succeeding Edwin van der Sar.
 Due to a competition clause in his contract with AZ, agreement had to be reached between Kroes and the Alkmaar club.
 It was agreed that Kroes could begin his duties at Ajax as of 15 March 2024.

-On 2 April 2024, Kroes was suspended from Ajax for purchasing over 17,000 shares of Ajax stock just a week before he was announced as the club’s next CEO.
-On 25 April 2024, he reached an agreement with Ajax to step down as CEO and to continue as titular Technical Director.

-The Dutch Financial Conduct Authority (AFM) announced on 25 April 2025, that Kroes would not face any sanctions following the completion of the insider trading investigation.
+On 2 April 2024, Ajax suspended Kroes after it emerged that, shortly before the public announcement of his intended appointment as Chief Executive Officer, he had purchased more than 17,000 shares in AFC Ajax NV.
+The club stated that the transactions might have breached rules relating to insider trading and announced that it would investigate the matter further.
+Ajax initially expressed its intention to terminate its relationship with Kroes.

+Following a period of internal discussions and legal review, Ajax decided on 25 April 2024 to continue its cooperation with Kroes.
+He returned to the Management Board in the role of Technical Director., while the assessment of the share transactions by the relevant authorities was still ongoing.

+In April 2025, it was announced that the Netherlands Authority for the Financial Markets (AFM) had concluded its investigation into Kroes concerning suspected insider trading and would impose no sanctions on either Kroes or the club.

+In November 2025, following a joint decision by the club’s management, Kroes dismissed head coach John Heitinga due to disappointing results in the domestic league and the UEFA Champions League.
+At the same time, Kroes made his own position available with immediate effect, explaining that, as Technical Director, he felt a particular responsibility for Heitinga’s early departure.
+In January 2026, Ajax announced that Jordi Cruijff would succeed Kroes as Technical Director as of 1 February 2026.
+Kroes left Ajax as boardmember in February 2026.